 Click to enlarge:

 The drop isn’t as dramatic as it looks because the graph only goes from 0.4 to 0.9, while the scale is from zero to three.
 The pattern of decreasing interest in politics, however, seems real.
 I’m outside of my range of expertise here, otherwise I’d be able to offer some hypotheses for why.
-But I’d love to hear your ideas and any guesses about what’s happened to adolescents’ interest in politics since 2001.Lisa Wade is a professor of sociology at Occidental College.
+But I’d love to hear your ideas and any guesses about what’s happened to adolescents’ interest in politics since 2001.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.